vintagefilmography/WolverineFix/README.md

 # Wolverine Fix
 ![image](https://github.com/vintagefilmography/WolverineFix/assets/48537944/88e97f9c-a7ec-483f-aee5-a6d064f4f645)

 This is the documentation for a simple Wolverine mod that replaces the stock camera with an equvalent camera that does not have digital artifacts issue.
-The Wolverine controller and its camera are moved higher using the standoffs allowing enough free space for the new camera
+The Wolverine controller and its camera are placed higher using the standoffs allowing enough free space for the new camera
-to be mounted in the place of the old controller and dits camera.
+to be mounted in place of the old controller and its camera.
 The camera used is the usb ELP model ELP-USBFHD04H-FV.
 It uses an AR0330 sensor with 1080P resolution.
-Essentially, the same sensor that the Wolverine model uses but unlike Wolverine this one allows the user full access to the camera settings.
+Essentially, the same sensor that the Wolverine model uses
+but unlike Wolverine this one allows the user full access to the camera settings.
 The camera connects to a Windows PC that runs a capture software (included here).
 The capture software runs at
-30 FPS and creates a video that includes the film transitions.
-The transitions can then be removed with the postprocessing software (also included).
+15 FPS and creates a video that includes the film transitions.
+The transitions can then be removed with the
+postprocessing software (also included).

 ## Instructions
 Plug the dc adapter into the unit at the back DC input jack.

 Set the R8/S8 (regular 8 or super 8 film) switch as needed.
 ![image](https://github.com/vintagefilmography/WolverineFix/assets/48537944/52fcc4e7-2a82-4c18-bd75-e2e2c19ed029)

 Thread the film in.
 Activate Run switch
 ![image](https://github.com/vintagefilmography/WolverineFix/assets/48537944/1bda5d59-3778-4370-9c5a-7dd2cb06b6dc)

 Press power button on the Wolverine controller.
 ![image](https://github.com/vintagefilmography/WolverineFix/assets/48537944/8e1df786-3c0d-442c-ae28-6bf5de4f916b)

 The unit should start advancing the film.
-Once the lead is done and the good film section start running through the gate, turn the RUN switch off.
+Once the film lead is done and the good film section start running through the gate, turn the RUN switch off.
 The motor will stop but the light will be still on.
 Plug the camera usb cable from the back of the unit into a PC usb connector.
+Download CapSample1.exe to your local drive.
+Extract it.
+Go to:
+..\CapSample1\CapSample\bin  directory and run CapSample.exe

 Download "3-H.264 USB Camera Testing software for Windows-20230606T131020Z-001.zip" file to your local directory.
 Unzip it and go into it.
 Then double click on H264_Preview.exe